 Kehinde AS, Aguihe PC, Samuel KU.
 Effect of matigrain enzyme supplementation on wood chemistry of growing Japanese Quails fed sundried yam peel based deits.
 Nigerian Journal of Animal Production.
 2019;46:109-115.

 Babadoye AO, Imran AS, Babadoye BO, Kehinde AS, Taiwo BH, Adedokun SA, Yekeen OM.
-Effect of Chromolaena odorata and mulberry leaf meals based diets on growth performance and meat quality of African Giant Snail (Archachatina marginata) proceeding of the 15th animal conference of Animal Science Association of Nigeria, 13th–15th September, University of Uyo, Nigeria.
-2010;102–104.
+Effect of Chromotena odorata and mulberry leaf meals based diets on growth performance and meat quality of African giant snail (Archachatina marginata) proceeding of the 15th animal conference of Animal Science Association of Nigeria, University of Uyo, Nigeria.
+2010;102– 104.

 Akinnusi FAO, Oni, Ademolu KO.
-Variation in chemical composition of shell and Hemolymph of Giant African Land snail Archachatina marginata, during wet and dry seasons in Nigeria.
+Variation in chemical composition of shell and Haemolyrrph of giant African land snail Archachatian marginata, during wet and dry seasons in Nigeria.
 Journal of Mollusca Research.
-2019;5:31–36.
+2019;5:31-36.

 Mogbo TC, Nwakwo OD, Nwuzor IL.
 Growth performance of snail (Achatina fulica) fed with three different leaf materials.
 American Journal of Biology and Life Sciences; 2014.

-Eruvbetine D. Nutritional and feeding strategies of the giant Africa Land Snail Proceeding of the 18th international Snail Conference Feb 12 – 15 Abeokuta Nigeria.
+Eruvbetine D. Nutritional and feeding strategies of the giant Africa land snail proceeding.
+18th international Snail Conference Feb 12 – 15 Abeokuta Nigeria.
 2012;8–18.